Akuukis/screeps-bot-brave/README.md

 3. Cache
 	- `Memory.taps[id/name]` are logistical nodes with pos and statistics.
 Every other entity has exatly 1 taps and their id/name matches.
 Not iterated
 	- `Memory.threats[id]` are different types of possible worst-case threats.
 Iterated to detect if pos is safe
-	- `Memory.rooms[name]` are cached versions of `Game#[name]` and overlays
+	- `Memory.rooms[name]` are cached versions of `Game.rooms[name]` and overlays
 	- `Memory.demand[array]` are cached orders from squads & etc to spawn a creep.
 Iterated to process them
 	- `Memory.supply[array]` are processed orders in any of of states: "in queue", "spawning", "dispatching", "ready"
-	- `Memory.network[id-id]` are cached paths between taps that are used for navigation and logistics.
+	- `Memory.paths[id-id]` are cached paths between taps that are used for navigation and logistics.
 Uses concept of rightside 2 directional roads
 	- `Memory.zones[id]` are cached logical subsets of room that are used for defence planning
 	- `Memory.deferred[array]` is array that holds all deferred tasks.
 Iterated to process them